study-flamingo/mcp-knowledge-graph/README.md

 ### Environment Variables

 - `MEMORY_FILE_PATH`: Custom path for memory storage (default: `memory.json`)
+    *Note: The memory file path can also be specified with a command line arg, for example: `node path/to/index.js --memory-path path/to/your/memory.json`)*

 ## System Prompt for Temporal Memory

-Here's an enhanced system prompt that leverages temporal features:
+Knowledge graph features and utilization are greatly improved by setting a quality system prompt.
+As a sample, here's an enhanced system prompt that leverages temporal features:

 ```
 # Memory Tool Usage